munificent/craftinginterpreters/book/methods-and-initializers.md

 </aside>

-Earlier when we implemented `OP_GET_PROPERTY`, we handled both field and method accesses.
+Earlier, when we implemented `OP_GET_PROPERTY`, we handled both field and method accesses.
 To squash this new bug, we need to do the same thing for `OP_INVOKE`:

 ^code invoke-field (1 before, 1 after)